Libya oil company says field closed amid political impasse | Headlines

 - Egypt

-Libya's national oil company on Sunday said it was forced to shut down an oil field amid a political impasse that threatened to drag the North African nation back into armed conflict.
+Libya's national oil company said Sunday it was forced to shut down an oil field amid a political impasse that threatened to drag the North African nation back into armed conflict.

 The corporation announced a force majeure at the field, a legal maneuver that enables a company to get out of its contract obligations because of extraordinary circumstances.

 Over the past two months, divisions among Libyan factions have deepened, with militias mobilising — especially in the western region.
-That has raised fears that fighting could return after more than a year and a half of relative calm.
+That has raised fears that fighting could return after more than 1 1/2 years of relative calm.

-Sunday's closure comes as the Russian invasion of Ukraine has rattled markets worldwide, causing crude oil prices to soar above USD106 per barrel.
+Sunday's closure comes as the Russian invasion of Ukraine has rattled markets worldwide, causing crude oil prices to soar above $106 per barrel.

 Last month, an armed group shut down al-Feel and another critical oil field, Sharara, Libya's largest, before reopening a few days later following negotiations led by tribal leaders.